 Taylor Ritchey ~ Instructor

-Instructor and Assistant at VDS, Taylor started dancing at the age of 6 at the Village Dance Studio.
-She studied dance at VDS until her graduation and participated in the Village Performing Company and the Advanced Dancers Program.
+Instructor at The Village Dance Studio, Taylor started dancing at the age of 6 at VDS and participated in the Village Performing Company and the Advanced Dancers Program until her graduation.
 Upon graduation she studied dance at Old Dominion University and graduated with a Bachelor of Arts in Dance.
 She taught dance at Art of Dance Academy in Va.
 Beach for 3 years before moving back to Richmond.
-She is excited to be back at VDS to share her love of dance with her students
+She is excited to be back at VDS to share her love of dance with her students.
+She is currently studying Early Childhood Education Development at J. Sargeant Reynolds and is an instructional assistant for Early Childhood Education at Henrico County Public Schools.

 Elizabeth Williams ~ Instructor